 9. Double-height windows

 Whether you live in a Scottish castle or similarly proportioned property, you’ll have noticed that everything from ceiling heights to door frames and room sizes is larger than large.
-Your windows are sure to be double-height and some may even be shaped into corner bays.
+Your unique windows are sure to be double-height and some may even be shaped into corner bays.

 Tiebacks can also be used to help create ‘drape’ and a gorgeous ‘waistline’ effect to the curtains.
 For maximum effect your tiebacks should be positioned just above head height.